 Yes.
-Well, I mean, you know, it doesn't matter which modality you are like when you when that new patients made that decision to come to you serve them, serve them to the very best standard you can and give them the outcome that they came for.
+Well, I mean, you know, it doesn't matter which modality you are, when that new patient's made that decision to come to you, serve them, serve them to the very best standard you can and give them the outcome that they came for.
 And I'm always saying, you know, they've got the problem.
-This is the outcome, take the money out of that equation, give them the outcome, the end of the day, they won't care it cost him 200 or 300 quid.
+This is the outcome, take the money out of that equation, give them the outcome, at the end of the day, they won't care if it cost them 200 or 300 guid.

 Well, you were speaking there of a slipped disc problem.
-I worry that we've recently switched to a model with our IDD therapy where we don't sell the IDD on a treatment by treatment basis.
+I worry that we've recently switched to a model with our IDD therapy where we don't sell the IDD on a treatment-by-treatment basis.
 Because if we do that, it means that there's a likelihood people won't go the full course of the treatment.
-And all the evidence is that it's the full course of treatment that has a lasting outcome not stopping as soon as you get either a niggle or you get a bit of improvement.
-And I was talking to a patient the other day and saying, you know, it's a 20 is 20 course it's 20 sessions of IDD is eight of rehab therapy.
+And all the evidence is that it's the full course of treatment that has a lasting outcome, not stopping as soon as you get either a niggle or you get a bit of improvement.
+And I was talking to a patient the other day and saying, you know, it's 20 sessions of IDD, is eight of rehab therapy.
 And this is the price and he said I know, the price is irrelevant.
 I just want the outcome.
-And it was a real reminder to me that isn't my decision.
-Whether the patient wants to come in for that therapy or not.
-But also, you know, in the case of the Osteopath, you mentioned if he or she doesn't feel that she can fix the slip disc.
-She's She must be qualified to say well that these are the alternatives available to you.
+And it was a real reminder to me that isn't my decision whether the patient wants to come in for that therapy or not.
+But also, you know, in the case of the osteopath you mentioned, if he or she doesn't feel that she can fix the slip disc, she must be qualified to say, well these are the alternatives available to you.
 And IDD might be one of them.
 If it's the right sort of patient.
-What I've got here, nodes nodes has asked how people inform clients clients about price rises.
-What do you what do you do you get an email out or?
+What have I got here, Neds has asked how people inform clients about price rises.
+What do you do, do you get an email out or?

-Yeah, I mean, I think it's fair to email out and say from the first of February, prices will increase by five or whatever it is, don't go by the pound because it's just not enough.
-But you know, I do sometimes see people apologising on social media, I'm really, really sorry, I'm gonna, I'm gonna put my prices up and I hope you can, you'll still come back and I'm like, we don't need to make this into a drama.
-This, you know, people don't mind they won't probably notice, like, things that I like hairdressing or something.
-I go how much because I don't know what I made last time.
-I gotta remember, I'm not noting it down.
+Yeah, I mean, I think it's fair to email out and say from the first of February, our prices will increase by a fiver or whatever it is, don't go by the pound because it's just not enough.
+But you know, I do sometimes see people apologising on social media, I'm really, really sorry, I'm gonna put my prices up and I hope you'll still come back and I'm like, we don't need to make this into a drama.
+This, you know, people don't mind, they won't probably notice, like, things that I, like hairdressing or something.
+I go how much, because I don't know what I paid last time.
+I can't remember, I'm not noting it down.
 It's by far more than last time.
-I don't, you know, think I think this is often a money mindset thing in, in our minds, you know, whatever, whoever instead of offering a service, our money mindset that we're fearful that people are going to judge us or walk away, and it's not the case actually.
+I think this is often a money mindset thing in our minds, you know, whoever instead of offering a service, our money mindset that we're fearful that people are going to judge us or walk away, and it's not the case actually.

-Rosie says it's very hard in central London where her impression is 95% of the demographic have got medical insurance and they simply go elsewhere and I think we're talking about Bupa.
-Now again, we're very clear at how little they pay but we'd be very quiet and without, with that, if they weren't able to accept it.
+Rosie says it's very hard in central London where her impression is 95% of the demographic have got medical insurance and they simply go elsewhere and I think we're talking about Bupa now again, we're very clear at how little they pay but we'd be very quiet and if they weren't able to accept it.
 Have you got any advice, Gilly?